-The Palabos Summer School 2020 will take place on 8/10 July 2020 at the University of Geneva - Switzerland and will cover selected topics in Lattice Boltzmann theory and a practical introduction to the open-source Palabos software library.
+The Palabos Summer School 2020 will take place on line on 8/10 July 2020 and will cover selected topics in Lattice Boltzmann theory and a practical introduction to the open-source Palabos software library.

 Participants should have prior exposure to the Lattice Boltzmann Method and Computational Fluid Dynamics.
 Typical participants could be PhD researchers who are already 1-2 years into their PhD or PostDocs (LB beginners are instead referred to Week 5 of our Mooc).
 The proposed topics cover:

 During the past three decades, numerous collision models have been proposed to improve the numerical stability of lattice Boltzmann methods (LBMs).
 Roughly speaking, they are distinct with regard to the moment space used for the collision step (raw, central, Hermite, central Hermite or cumulants), the computation of the relaxation time (which is dynamic for entropic and subgrid scale model based LBMs), and the non-equilibrium part of populations (that is recomputed for regularized approaches).
 This lecture is then dedicated to the presentation of an unified framework that ease: (1) the derivation of relationships between collision models, and more importantly, (2) their implementation in a LB code.

 Mesh refinement is of crucial importance for many engineering applications especially for high Reynolds number flows.
 In the frame of the lattice Boltzmann method, the transitions are particularly sharp because of the cartesian nature of the mesh and must be handled with great care.
 In this session we will discuss the theoretical aspects of mesh refinement in the lattice Boltzmann method and its implementation in Palabos.
 Finally we will see how to set up the mesh to perform the simulation of a high Reynolds number flow and then perform an actual simulation.

 Curved boundary conditions